 TGbf editor: please make the following change in subclause 11.55.1.5, P180L17.

-The AP shall transmit a Sensing NDP Announcement frame to one or more STAs that are sensing receivers in this NDPA sounding phase and that are not assigned to be polled or have responded in the polling phase, followed by a SIFS and SI2SR NDP transmission.
+The AP shall transmit a Sensing NDP Announcement frame to one or more STAs that are sensing receivers in this NDPA sounding phase and that are not assigned to be polled or have responded in the polling phase, followed after a SIFS by SI2SR NDP transmission.
 The STA Info fields within the Sensing NDP Announcement frame specify STAs that shall perform sensing measurements on the SI2SR NDP sent by the AP.

 CIDs: 1570, 1571, 1729, 2029